 This market dating back to 1870 is one of the oldest markets of the city.
 A new building called “La Pescadería” was built towards the end of the 19th century.
 Both buildings combine the traditional market on the ground floor (the old market) with a shopping center on the top floor.
 It is worth visiting the traditional market which sells top quality products.
 Local cheeses, sausages, and meats are just some products a visitor can easily purchase to take home.

 Plaza de la Constitución

 Without a doubt, the most important square of San Sebastian is the Plaza de la Constitución.
 It is a closed square with just two entrances and the façades of the plaza are all painted the same in yellow and white.
-An interesting fact that one may not notice are the numbers that are painted on the top of each façade.
+An interesting fact that one may not notice is the numbers that are painted on the top of each façade.
 Many may think that they are the numbers of each house or perhaps of hotel rooms but neither is the case.
-Years ago, the actual Plaza de la Constitución was used as a bullring and the numbers found on the façade corresponded to the number of each balcony that was rented to watch the bullfight.
+Years ago, the actual Plaza de la Constitución was used as a bullring, and the numbers found on the façade corresponded to the number of each balcony that was rented to watch the bullfight.
 Today, the Plaza is where most of the city´s important festivities take place, such as the “tamborrada” or feast of Santo Tomás.

 San Telmo Museum

 Located in the plaza, this museum is in a former Benedictine convent from the 16th century to honor San Telmo, the patron saint of sailors.
 After the Confiscation of Mendizábal, the building became military barracks until the town hall of San Sebastián purchased it in 1932 to expand the municipal museum.

 Currently, the museum educates visitors about the history of the Basque culture, its traditions, and its economic history from the Basque whalers to the rise of the Michelin star restaurants in the city.
 A highly recommended museum to better understand Basque culture and history.